medeiroslucas/Lo-and-Behold/README.md

 ## Plataform

-  The simpleACT software was developed and designed for fitting in a **358x705 size** screen(Iphone 6/7/8) and has the objective of showing a first impression of how the app works.
+  The smallACT software was developed and designed for fitting in a **358x705 size** screen(Iphone 6/7/8) and has the objective of showing a first impression of how the app works.